Feyerabend/vm/basal0/TINY.md

 But there was something else that happend: the start of software that *wasn't protected* in the same way in Tiny BASIC.
-Actually Tiny BASIC was pulished as a specification already in September 1975, almost half a year before.
+Actually Tiny BASIC was pulished as a specification already in September 1975, almost half a year before Gates letter was published.
 [Li-Chen Wang](https://en.wikipedia.org/wiki/Li-Chen_Wang),
 who was behind Palo Alto Tiny BASIC, described the core contrasting idea in the preamble of implementation: